karilint/mammalbase/documentation/imports.md

 - in_db: Validates if the field value exists in a specified database.
 - digits: Validates if the field contains digit characters only.
 - coordinateSystem: Validates if the field contains coordinate system-related information.
 Field must include following fields in the current order separated by ',' : 	verbatimLatitude,verbatimLongitude,verbatimCoordinates
 - max: Validates if the field value is less than or equal to a specified maximum.
+Integers are measured as numbers and strings as length of string.
 - min: Validates if the field value is greater than or equal to a specified minimum.
+Integers are measured as numbers and strings as length of string.
 - regex: Validates if the field value matches a specified regular expression pattern.

 Rules that require values. e.g min can be written min:20 meaning minium value is 20.